 Using SSE in a modern C-compiler is fairly straightforward.
 In general, no assembler coding is needed.
 Most modern compilers expose a set of vector types and intrinsics to manipulate them.
 We will assume that the compiler supports the same SSE intrinsics as the Intel C-compiler.
 The intrinsics are enabled by including a the correct header file.
 The name of the header file depends on the SSE version you are targeting, see Table 1.
-You may also need to pass an option to the compiler to allow it to generate SSE code, e.g. $-{\tt msse4.1}$ .
+You may also need to pass an option to the compiler to allow it to generate SSE code, e.g. -msse4.1.
 A portable application would normally try to detect which SSE extensions are present by running the CPUID instruction and use a fallback algorithm if the expected SSE extensions are not present.
-For the purpose of this lab, we simple ignore those portability issues and assume that at least SSE 4.1 is present, which is the case for the $45\,\mathrm{nm}$ Core 2 and newer.
+For the purpose of this assignment, we simple ignore those portability issues and assume that at least SSE 4.1 is present, which is the case for the 45 nm Core 2 and newer.

 The SSE intrinsics add a set of new data types to the language, these are summarized in Table 2.
 In general, the data types provided to support SSE provide little protection against programmer errors.
-Vectors of integers of different size all use the same vector type (\\m128i), there are however separate types for vectors of single and double precision floating point numbers.
+Vectors of integers of different size all use the same vector type (m128i), there are however separate types for vectors of single and double precision floating point numbers.

 The vector types do not support the native C operators, instead they require explicit use of special intrinsics.
-All SSE intrinsics have a name on the form ${mm}=op>{type}$ , where op> is the operation to perform and type> specifies the data type.
+All SSE intrinsics have a name on the form $mm<op><type>$, where <op> is the operation to perform and <type> specifies the data type.
 The most common types are listed in Table 2.

 The following sections will present some useful instructions and examples to get you started with SSE.
 It is not intended to be an exhaustive list of available instructions or intrinsics.
-In particular, most of the instructions that rearrange data within vectors (shuffling), various data-packing instructions and generally esoteric instructions have
+In particular, most of the instructions that rearrange data within vectors Listing 1: Load store example using unaligned accesses